FAVOURITE SUMMER STRATEGIES for Weight Loss and Easy DetoxingJulia Woodford June 2, 2018

 1) Before you undertake a cleansing regimen, clear your liver and kidneys.
 This is important: if a cleansing diet starts flushing toxins from the tissues, those toxins need a pathway to leave the body.
 If all pathways are blocked, then toxins will start to re-circulate in the blood, causing nausea and headaches.
 To flush the liver and kidneys, add turmeric (or curcumin) to your diet, along with magnesium, a B vitamin complex, and vitamin C (3,000 mg/day).
 For a detailed article by Dr. Sat Dharam Kaur, ND, on clearing detoxification pathways, check out http://bit.ly/xRvwvM

 2) Strengthen and clear your bowels.
-I found this out the hard way one year when attending a fasting retreat after getting dental work done.
+I found this out the hard way one year during a fasting retreat (after I stupidly had a root canal done).
 I had been taking antibiotics and painkillers for a few days after the dental work, and as a result was very constipated when I arrived at the retreat.
 By the second day of fasting I felt horrible.
-This was a dangerous situation caused by waste matter backing up into my bloodstream because it couldn’t get out through the bowels.
-It was subsequently cleared up with colonic irrigation (a procedure that flushes water through the intestines to clear out stubborn waste matter), followed by probiotics to restore friendly bowel bacteria which gets the plumbing humming.
-So consider getting a colonic irrigation treatment to clear out the large intestine prior to any type of cleansing regimen, and be sure to take probiotics daily.
+This was an unhealthy situation caused by waste matter leaking through the gastrointestinal walls because it couldn’t get out through the bowels.
+The problem was subsequently cleared up with colonic irrigation (a procedure that flushes water through the intestines to clear out stubborn waste matter; see page 57), followed by probiotics to restore friendly bowel bacteria which gets the plumbing humming.

 3) Pay attention to your body.
-According to Dr. Nicholas Gonzalez, MD who is curing cancer at his clinic in New York, some body types are more suited to vegetarian diets, and others are suited to meat-based diets.
-So be mindful of your body’s response as you undertake any dietary changes.
-If, after a few weeks on a new eating program, you don’t feel well, then that new diet is not for you.
+According to Dr. Nicholas Gonzalez, MD who spent many years curing cancer at his clinic in New York, some body types are more suited to vegetarian diets, and others are suited to meat-based diets.
+So be mindful of your body’s response during any dietary changes.